Vietnam.vn - Nền tảng quảng bá Việt Nam

 “No country in the world, except Russia, has sent children to the Arctic.
 We have selected the healthiest children who are interested in natural sciences such as chemistry, physics, mathematics and biology,” said Tatyana Terentyeva, an executive at the Rosatom nuclear energy corporation.
 Rosatom operates the nuclear-powered icebreaker “50 Let Pobedy” (50 Years of Success).

 Five years ago, the project focused mainly on Russian children.
-But this year, the project has become international.
+But this year, it became international.
 The foreign children participating in the project were selected through the World Youth Festival held earlier in Russia.

 Accompanying the students on their voyage to the Arctic were renowned scientists, nuclear experts and researchers.